jaumard/sails-hook-passport/README.md

   }
 };
 ```
-###You can override it by creating a User.js under your api/models folder.
+You can override this model by creating a User.js under your api/models folder and add more attributes and callbacks.

+By default password have to be >= 8 characters, you can also override it by creating a Passport.js under api/models like this :

+    module.exports = {

+      attributes : {
+        password : {
+          type      : 'string',
+          minLength : 6
+        }
+      }
+    };

 Add translation on your config/locales/...

     {